chillblox/jdk14-log/README.md

 <d1>=17.7771s, <d2>=17.2128s, <d3>=19.2756s, <d4>=16.3927s, <d5>=16.5691s, <d5>=22.6473s
 ```

-Anyway logging is a matter of taste, and, more important is logging performance for disabled logging statements, which are significantly faster by using features like parameterized logging, logging level testing, or logging callbacks.
+Anyway, more important is logging performance for *disabled* logging statements, which are significantly faster by using features like parameterized logging, logging level testing, or logging callbacks.

 Benchmark code: